 The gear selector is located to the left and on the seat box.
-When shifting from Park or Neutral to any gear, hold foot on brake.
+When shifting from Park or Neutral to any gear, hold foot on brake while engaging the transaxle.
 Use the thumb button on the side of gear selector to release from "P" or "R".
-When the transaxle is in Park, the push button will pop out automatically, locking the lever in the Park position.
+When the trnsaxle is in Park, the push button will pop out automatically, latching the lever in the Park position.
 In this position the gear selector cannot be moved unless the button is pushed in.